 CYCLING PERFORMANCE TIPS

-Cornering differences are related more to the rubber compound than the width of the tire.
-But rubber compound being equal, a wider tires has a much better grip for cornering as the contact are remains curved over a greater surface during banking around tight alpine bends.
+Cornering differences were thought to depend on the rubber compound in the tread rather than the width of the tire.
+But rubber compound being equal, wider tires had a better grip for cornering as the D shape provided a greater contact surface during banking on tight alpine bends.

 A. Might I suggest it is simple mechanics.
 The air pressure in a narrow tyre must be greater to resist deformation at the area in contact.
 A wider tyre requires less pressure.
 Narrow tyres must wrap themselves around the roller of the drive wheel until equilibrium has been achieved, using F=PxA, where F is Force, P is pressure and A is area..
 A wider bag will give more area therefore less deformation.
 Go for a 23 mm bag and it will give a better ride both on the road and on the roller than a 18 mm or 20 mm bag.
 Of course if you can get a narrow tyre at 200+psi the equation balances OK as well, but that requires a big effort to do that.
 Settle for 120-130psi.